-Activation process for the customer
+Activation process at the customer

 - After setting the user rights, the API key appears.
 This must be copied manually into the second API key field.

-Activation requires following steps:
+The activation requires the following steps:

-- Confirm GTC and OPA
+- Confirm GTC and contract data processing

 - Select user right